 Due to the pandemic, we were not able to hold any public events this year.
 However, we continued to keep our doors open throughout the year and carried out the following special exhibitions.

 Special Exhibition Hikaru Fujii: Record of Bombing

 Mihoko Ogaki: Milky Way – before the beginning – after the end 2021

 The 120th Anniversary of Iri Maruki’s Birth: Iri Maruki Exhibition – Tracing the Course of Experiments (Current exhibition)

 Special Exhibition: The Taigyaku Incident (Current Exhibition)

-We also created videos (available on our YouTube channel) and held online events so that anyone can learn about the museum, even from a distance.
+Thanks to your contributions, we also created some videos (available on our YouTube channel) and held online events so that anyone can learn about the museum, even from a distance.

 Maruki Gallery Online Tour – What are the Hiroshima Panels?
 (60 mins)

 Out of Hiroshima, Into the Future – Life and Art in the Nuclear Age (90 mins)

 While we are delighted to reach more people and to stay connected with our long-time supporters through the online programs, we look forward to the day when you can come to the gallery and stand in front of the Hiroshima Panels without worries.